 Hold your scrotum in your hands and feel the size and weight of each testicle.
 It is common for one testicle to be slightly larger or hang lower than the other.

 Feel each testicle and roll it between your thumb and finger.
 It should feel smooth.
 It's normal to feel a soft, tender tube towards the back of each testicle.
 You shouldn't feel any pain when checking your testicles.

 CTC is a grassroots movement that isn’t afraid of making waves.
 A community that pools its strengths to turn negative into positive, when possible; a creative team open to multiple collaborations…we always need talent, whatever that talent is.
-Strength is in numbers, no? - Virginie Manus, CTC project manager
+Strength is in numbers, no? - Virginie Manus, TCC project manager

 Testicular Cancer Canada is proud to participate in the Sunshine Village 8th annual Bikinis & Boardshorts !

 Maxime Le Flaguais, Caroline Dhavernas, Charlotte Cardin, Christine Beaulieu, Jason Brando et Emmanuel Schwartz dans un vidéoclip pour Cancer Testiculaire Canada!
 Par Alt Productions & Cult Nation

 Our Partners – a network that makes us strong.
 When it comes to testicles, good support is important.
 Partners, sponsors and volunteers – it is because of them that Testicular Cancer Canada can exist.
 We wanted to express our gratitude. © Pictures : Benoît Tardif + Colagene